No Mow May

 This project has been archived.

-June - Return to Mow Tips: When you start mowing again in June, learn from the UMN about mowing best practices for a healthy lawn.
+June Return to Mowing Tips: Lawns must come back into compliance by June 15.
+When you start mowing again in June, learn from the UMN about mowing best practices for a healthy lawn.
 Best practices for bringing your grass back down to a reasonable height while keeping it healthy include:

 • Rake up excessive clippings to prevent them from going into streets.
 This protects your local water quality and keeps storm drains clear.